PrimeIntellect-ai/protocol/README.md

 git submodule update --init --recursive
 ```
 ## Setup:
-- Prerequisites:
 - Foundry: `curl -L https://foundry.paradigm.xyz | bash` - do not forget `foundry up`
 - Docker
 - tmuxinator: Install via `gem install tmuxinator` - do not use brew, apparently their brew build is broken
 - Rust: Install via `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
 - Install cargo watch: `cargo install cargo-watch`
 - Adjust docker desktop setting: `Allow the default Docker socket to be used (requires password)` must be enabled
 - .env in base folder and .env in discovery folder (will be replaced shortly)

 ## Run locally:
 ### On very first run we have to pre-build some components: